natematias/governing-human-algorithm-behavior/README.md

 * (graduate students) Bossetta, M. (2020) [Scandalous Design: How Social Media Platforms’ Responses to Scandal Impacts Campaigns and Elections](https://journals.sagepub.com/doi/10.1177/2056305120924777).
 Social Media + Society, 6(2).-->

 ---
+#### Tues 03-26 Policy Topic: What Is Policy Anyway?
+We've been talking about policy and governance in the abstract, but what is it really, and how is that changing in a world where algorithms are also being given governance power?

+* Cairney, P. (2019). "[What is Policy and policymaking](https://paulcairney.files.wordpress.com/2019/03/chapter-2-upp-2nd-ed-8.3.19.pdf)" from Understanding public policy: theories and issues.
+Red Globe Press.
+* Gillespie, T. (2017).
+[Governance of and by platforms](https://culturedigitally.org/2016/06/governance-of-and-by-platforms/).
+SAGE handbook of social media, 254-278.
+* (gradstudents) Lessig, L. (2009).
+"Code is Law" from [Code: And other laws of cyberspace](https://lessig.org/product/code).
+Basic Books.

+Questions for discussion:
+* What is a tech policy, really?
+* What is a platform policy, really?
+* What kind of policy outcomes can be achieved (or not) with code?

 #### Thurs 03-28 Project Check-in
 In this class, we will: